 Through it all, Jeff has been unbelievably upbeat – far more concerned about those of us who love him.
 Though he weighs just 150 pounds now and the chemotherapy leaves him fetal for days at a time, he finds a way to hold me.
 He still sings in the shower, even when he can’t stand up in the shower.
 He still makes me laugh every, single day.
 He makes a point to do so.

-When Jeff discovered that he was not selected to receive immunotherapy through a clinical trial that he was a part of, I raged about losing the “life lottery.”
+When Jeff discovered that he was not selected to receive immunotherapy through a clinical trial, I raged about losing the “life lottery.”
 Jeff, on the other hand, said simply “well, what can you do, babe?”
 And so we moved on.

 When Jeff discovered that the next round of chemo would take his curly hair, he simply asked that we call a barber to come over to his hospital room to proactively shave his head and trademark beard.
 He refuses to let cancer define him.